colin-olito/inversionSize-ProtoSexChrom/README.md

-# The evolution of suppressed recombination between sex chromosomes by chromosomal inversions
+# The evolution of inversions suppressing recombination between sex chromosomes

 ## Overview